The latest Glastonbury weather forecast is in

 Wednesday 21 June

-If you're arriving early, you'll be met with sunshine with highs of 23 degrees despite Metcheck's prediciton of 17.
+Metcheck predicts highs of 23 despite clouds prevailing.
 Either way, it seems pitching your tent will be a rain-free experience.

 Thursday 22 June